 Unlike temporary, partial or long-term disability benefits, workers’ compensation programs are intended to provide support for employees immediately upon injury.
 They may be applied to cover short-term or long-term absences from work.

 Workers’ compensation wages may be paid by federal or state workers’ compensation agencies, employer funds or insurance companies on behalf of employers.
 The type of compensation programs available vary by state.
 These benefits are coordinated with Social Security payouts to ensure that benefits for workers eligible under both programs do not exceed 80 percent of prior earnings.

 Other Disability Benefits

 Workers’ compensation is intended to pay for medical care for work-related injuries immediately.
-Temporary disability benefits are usually distributed after a waiting period of 3 to 7 days.
-Permanent partial and permanent total disability benefits are often paid as compensation to workers who have lasting consequences of disabilities caused by injury or accident on the job.
+Temporary disability benefits are usually distributed after a waiting period of three to seven days.
+Permanent partial and permanent total disability benefits are often paid as compensation to workers who have lasting consequences of disabilities caused by an injury or accident on the job.

 Workers’ Compensation for Federal Employees

 The Federal Employees’ Compensation Act (FECA) provides benefits to civilian employees of the U.S. for injuries and illness sustained while in the performance of duty.
 Benefits available to injured federal employees include: